How To Write A Music Review That Gets Love And Traffic Monday February 27 2023, 11:45 PM

 Listen To The Music

 It may seem obvious, but some people don't give the music enough of a listen before they review it.
-You may have time constraints in your day, but listen to the whole song or album multiple times in order to formulate the best opinion that you can.
+You may have time constraints in your day, but listen to the whole song or album multiple times to formulate the best opinion you can.

 You may notice that your opinion shifts the more you listen to it, which is something you could also include in the review to give people more perspective on your opinion.